Rachnerd/angular2/README.md

 Call forEach on personCmps and console log each one of them.
 ```

-From now on every time the personComponents length changes, every PersonComponent will be logged.
+From now on, every time the personComponents length changes every available PersonComponent will be logged.

 #### Accessing a parent
 Imagine PersonComponent somehow has to directly access PeopleListComponent, which is not a good idea.